Linthevanrooij/portfolio/papers.md

 *The Riddle Experiment: two groups are trying to solve a Black Story behind a screen, only one group is alive* was our title for our research project executed during the course Non-Human Cognition.
 Together with Yanna and Nikki, we set up an experiment that tested the reasoning capabilities of ChatGPT versus those of humans.
 We created a poster presenting our results, for which earned us the Best Poster Award!

 But the story did not end here, together with our teacher Tessa Verhoef, we tranformed our research into a research paper.
 We presented this at the CLIN conference 2024, got published in their journal and were accepted for the Cognitive Sciences conference in San Fransisco.
-Unfortunately, we could not attend with our whole group, but our paper was also accepted in their proceedings (yet to be published).
+Unfortunately, we could not attend with our whole group, but our paper was also accepted in [their proceedings](https://escholarship.org/uc/item/38m599bg).

 <div class="video-image-wrapper">
     <a href="https://www.clinjournal.org/clinj/article/view/212" class="image-overlay-link" target="_blank">